-Mr. Cheah Yong Hock is the Group Chief Executive Officer ("CEO") of the Company.
+Cheah Yong Hock, is the Chief Executive Officer of the Group.
 He was appointed as the CEO in 2010.

-Mr. Cheah graduated with a Chartered Institute of Marketing, United Kingdom.
-He has had more than 24 years of extensive experience in this field, ranging from retailing for supermarket chains to sales and marketing of mass customer products.
-He has held key positions in multinational companies such as Kiwi Brands (M) Sdn.
-Bhd. and Guinness Anchor Marketing Sdn.
-Bhd.
-Prior to joining the Group, he was the National Sales Manager of Socma Trading (M) Sdn.
-Bhd. (a subsidiary of PSC Ltd in Singapore) in charge of the selling and distribution of Mentos in Malaysia.
+Mr Cheah graduated with a Chartered Institute of Marketing, United Kingdom.
+He has more than 24 years of extensive experience in this field, ranging from retailing for supermarket chains to sales and marketing of mass customer products.
+He has held key positions in multi-national companies such as Kiwi Brands (M) Sdn Bhd and Guinness Anchor Marketing Sdn Bhd.
+Prior to joining the Group, he was the National Sales Manager of Socma Trading (M) Sdn Bhd (a subsidiary of PSC Ltd in Singapore) in charge of the selling and distribution of Mentos in Malaysia.